Thomas Higham (archaeologist)

-Thomas Higham is an archaeological scientist and radiocarbon dating specialist.
+Thomas F. G. Higham is an archaeological scientist and radiocarbon dating specialist.
 He has worked as Professor of Archaeological Science at the University of Oxford, UK, where he was the Director of the Oxford Radiocarbon Accelerator Unit (ORAU) in the Research Lab for Archaeology and the History of Art.
 He is best known for his work in dating the Neanderthal extinction and the arrival of modern humans in Europe.
-He took up a post of Professor of Scientific Archaeology at the University of Vienna in August 2021.
+He is Professor in the Department of Evolutionary Anthropology at the University of Vienna.

 Early life and education

 Higham grew up in Dunedin, New Zealand, the eldest of four children of Polly and Charles Higham; his father is an archaeologist specialising in the prehistory of southeast Asia.
 After completing his secondary education at Otago Boys' High School, he studied Archaeology at the University of Otago, receiving a BA Honours degree in 1988 and a master's degree in 1990.
 Higham became interested in radiocarbon dating and moved to the University of Waikato where, in 1993, he obtained a DPhil degree at the Department of Chemistry.